 It's important to note that Adobe Stock's collections, for both stock photos and videos, are sourced from microstock agency Fotolia.
 Adobe acquired Fotolia between late 2014 and early 2015, and a few months later they launched Adobe Stock.
 While Fotolia still operates independently, Adobe Stock integrates a curated selection of that library into Creative Cloud.

-The stock videos are sold a la carte only, with a simple and affordable pricing structure based in video resolution, and they only have HD and 4K clips.
-Having recently reached 2 Million videos in their collection and fastly growing to include more and more content, their library is varied and high quality enough as to meet most of your stock footage needs.
+The stock videos are sold a la carte only, with a simple and affordable pricing structure based on video resolution, and they only have HD and 4K clips.
+Having recently reached 2 Million videos in their collection and fastly growing to include more and more content, their library is varied and high quality enough to meet most of your stock footage needs.